 The prophets have power over all parts of the natural world.
-Like Elijah, they have authority to shut the sky, and like Moses, authority to poison the waters and strike the earth with every kind of plague (cf. I Sam 4:8).
+Like Elijah, they have authority to shut the sky, and like Moses, authority to poison the waters and strike the earth with every kind of plague (I Sam 4:8 confirms the reference to Moses).
 As in Malachi 4:6, ‘earth’ could mean ‘land’ or the whole planet.
 The context of the holy city suggests land, for the purpose of the plagues is to bring pressure to bear on the beast.
-However, some details suggest that the confrontation is being played out on a bigger, if not global, stage.
+On the other hand, some details suggest that the confrontation is being played out on a bigger, if not global, stage.
 The possibilities are not mutually exclusive: Elijah may be speaking primarily to Israel, Moses to the Gentiles.
 Perhaps that is why, at the end of Malachi, only Elijah is mentioned as sent to Israel.

 And after the three and a half days a breath of life from God entered them, and they stood on their feet, and great fear fell on those watching them.
 And they heard a loud voice from heaven say to them, “Come up.”
 And they ascended to heaven in the cloud, while their enemies watched.
 At that hour there was a great earthquake, and a tenth of the city fell, and seven thousand individuals were killed in the earthquake.
 And the rest became fearful and gave glory to the God of heaven.

 It is not true to state that the biblical writers all counted inclusively, so that Sunday was the third day after Friday.
-The Greeks and Romans counted inclusively (Luke 9:28, Acts 10:30) but the Hebrew writers, along with Jesus himself, non-inclusively (Matt 17:1, Mark 9:2), in the same way as we do.
-Thus the 40.5 years of David’s reign were rounded down to 40 years, not up to 41 (II Sam 5:4f); Jehoichin’s reign of 3 months 10 days was rounded down to 3 months, not up to 4 (II Ki 24:8, II Chr 36:9).
+The Greeks and Romans counted inclusively (Luke 9:28, Acts 10:30), the Hebrew writers, along with Jesus himself, non-inclusively, as we do (Matt 17:1, Mark 9:2).
+Thus the 40.5 years of David’s reign were rounded down to 40 years, not up to 41 (II Sam 5:4f); Jehoiachin’s reign of 3 months 10 days was rounded down to 3 months, not up to 4 (II Ki 24:8, II Chr 36:9).
 Concerning his own resurrection, Christ was explicit: “For just as Jonah was three days and three nights in the belly of the whale, so will the Son of Man be three days and three nights in the heart of the earth” (Matt 12:40).
 “After three days I will rise” (Matt 27:64, Mark 9:31).
 ‘On the third day’ (Matt 27:64, Hos 6:2) therefore means on the third day after his death.
-When the chronology of Passion Week is reconciled with the days of the week corresponding to them in the calendar, it is apparent that he was crucified on the morning of Thursday 4 April (Gregorian), AD 30, and that he rose again before dawn on Sunday 7 April.
-The two and a half days in the grave corresponded to the two and a half years of his ministry (beginning from the jubilee year that began in the 7th month of AD 27 and overlapping with John’s ministry, which began AD 26).
+When the chronology of Passion Week is reconciled with the days of the week corresponding to them in the calendar, it is apparent that he was crucified on the morning of Thursday 4 April (Gregorian), AD 30, and rose again before dawn on Sunday 7 April.
+The two and a half days in the grave corresponded to the two and a half years of his ministry, beginning from the jubilee year that began in the 7th month of AD 27 and overlapping with John’s ministry, which began AD 26.
 “Behold, I cast out demons and perform cures today and tomorrow, and the third day I finish my course” (Luke 13:32).